cirofabianbermudez/01_simple_adder_uvm/README.md

 ## RTL

-1. Create a directory called `rtl` and inside create a file called `adder.sv` with the followig specifications:
+1. Create a directory called `rtl` and inside create a file called `adder.sv` with the following specifications:
    1. Two 8-bit inputs called `A` and `B` and one 8-bit output called `C`.
    2. Make it purely combinational.

 ## Basic structure

-1. Create a directory called `vrf/uvm/uvcs/adder_uvc`, vrf stand for "Verification" and uvcs stands for "Universal Verification Components".
+1. Create a directory called `vrf/uvm/uvcs/adder_uvc`, vrf stands for "Verification" and uvcs stands for "Universal Verification Components".
 2. Create an interface `adder_if.sv` for the adder in the `vrf/uvm/uvcs/adder_uvc` directory.
    1. Add a header guard with the preprocessor directives `` `ifndef ``, `` `define ``, `` `endif ``. ([**Note 01**](#note-01))
    2. The interface must have three 8-bit signal `A`, `B` and `C`.